shobha-bhagwat/customerDNA/README.md

-CustomerDNA 🧬 — GenAI-Powered Persona Search & Customer Insights (Streamlit)
+# CustomerDNA 🧬 — GenAI-Powered Persona Search & Customer Insights (Streamlit)

 CustomerDNA turns natural-language personas into deterministic data filters and crisp customer insights.
 Business users type prompts like “female customers over 40 with affinity to Apparel”; the app returns the exact rows i.e. relevant customers.
 The app has another tab called "Customer Summary" which takes in a Customer ID as user input and displays all the details about that Customer including a AI powered summary about their persona and customer behaviour.

-What This Solves:
+## What This Solves:

 1. Fast audience discovery without SQL or dashboard clicks
 2. Deterministic, auditable results (LLM proposes filters; pandas enforces logic)
 3. Works across many columns; schema is inferred from the dataset

-Screenshots:
+## App Screenshots:

 Persona search (Female, >40, Apparel):
 ![Persona Search](Persona Search.png)